hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Let's examine this claim a little more closely.
 The *entropy* is just the logarithm of the number of ways the system can be while looking the same at a macroscopic level, $S = \log N$.
+There can be some maximally likely way for a system to be, which corresponds to maximum entropy, $S_\text{max}$.
-The usual claim is that if the universe (or a box of gas, or a shiny new pair of sneakers, or whatever) is in a low entropy state (LES), then it will change, and explore ways to be, in an effectively irreversible fashion, even though the laws of physics *are* reversible.
+But if the universe (or a box of gas, or a shiny new pair of sneakers, or whatever) is for some reason in a sub-maximal, or *low entropy state (LES)*, then it will explore ways to be in an effectively irreversible fashion, even though the laws of physics *are* reversible.
 Although the universe might not know about cause and effect at a fundamental level, it would be foolish to bet against them.